INDIGO-Initiative/database-app/docs/reference/vagrant_for_dev.md

 ## Tests

-The Vagrant box setups up a second database, so running tests won't alter your current working data.
+The Vagrant box sets up a second database, so running tests won't alter your current working data.

 Run: